fleek-network/fleek-network-docs/docs/learn/how-it-works.md

 ## Delivery Acknowledgements

 A Delivery Acknowledgement is a signed message by a client attesting that a node has successfully delivered a task to the client.
-These acknowledgments are instantly finalized locally and can not be reverted by the client.
+These acknowledgments are instantly finalized locally and irreversible by the client.

 The Delivery Acknowledgements are cryptographically secured and tamper-proof, meaning that the transaction contains irrefutable details about all parts involved in the transaction.

 A Delivery Acknowledgement includes metadata about the commodities consumed by a Node while executing a Service.
 Also contains metadata that is used to determine the reward attributed to a Node.

-Finally, Delivery Acknowledgements are gathered and batched by Nodes before being submitted to the Core Protocol.
+Finally, Delivery Acknowledgements are gathered and batched by Nodes before being submitted to the core protocol and committee as described in the [Consensus](#consensus) section.

 ## Reputation